Setup User Interface

 export RUCIO_ACCOUNT=<your lxplus username>

-Next logout and login again and type setupATLAS.
-For more details, see these Instructions.
+For more details, see these instructions.